ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 We can also use it to determine the list of letters that create the most words.
 Simply find the key with the greatest collisions.
 If we were to maintain a sorted list of the hash codes, then this becomes super simple.

-This is generally an example of *canonicalization*: reducing complication objects to a standard (canonical) form.
+This is generally an example of *canonicalization*: reducing complicated objects to a standard (canonical) form.
 Another example is stemming: removing the suffixes like -ed and -s or -ing from words.

 ### Compaction
 Sorting a large number of objects with large values is slow.
 E.g. sorting a library of books by their actual content.
 Instead of that, we can instead hash the first say 100 words of each book and sort those.
 Then we just need to sort the books that collide.
 This is called *compaction*, also called fingerprinting, whose goal is to reduce the size of the objects we're dealing with.

 ## 3.8 Specialized Data Structures
-All the data structures so far represent an unstructed set of items designed for retrieval operations.
+All the data structures so far represent an unstructured set of items designed for retrieval operations.
 There are data structures that are designed for a specific type of data:

 1. *String data structures*: Suffix trees/arrays are special data structures that preprocess strings to make pattern matching operations faster.
 2. *Geometric data structures*: Geo data typically consists of data points and regions.
 Regions in the plane are described by polygons, with a boundary of a closed chain of line segments.
 A polygon is described by a set of verts, with each consecutive pair of verts forming an a boundary of the polygon.
 Spatial data strucutures such as kd-trees organize points and regions by geometrics location to support fast search operations.